macCesar/purgetss-docs/docs/Installation.md

 :::caution Maximum Node.js Version

-PurgeTSS has been thoroughly tested and proven to be compatible with Node.js versions up to 18.x.x.
+PurgeTSS has been thoroughly tested and proven to be compatible with Node version 20.x.x.

 :::

 ## Running PurgeTSS for the First Time

 :::info
-**You will only need to execute `purgetss` once within your project to automatically generate the required files and folders**.
+**You only need to execute `purgetss` once within your project to automatically generate the required files and folders.**

-Subsequently, whenever you build your application, **PurgeTSS** will `parse` all of your XML files and generate a clean `app.tss` file containing only the classes used in your project.
+Subsequently, whenever you build your application, **PurgeTSS** will `parse` all your XML files and generate a clean `app.tss` file containing only the classes used in your project.
 :::

 When you run `purgetss` for the first time in your project, it will perform the following tasks: